HarryBY1149/liri-code-app/README.md

 # liri-code-app
-An information retrieval app that provides information about musicians and local concerts
+An information retrieval app that provides information about music and movies